 It is important to understand the difference between a pre-approval and pre-qualification when you are negotiating the purchase of a home.

 As your mortgage consultant, Marimark Mortgage will issue you a pre-qualification letter.
-In order to determine how much of a loan you should qualify for, we will gather information about your current income, assets, and debt obligations.
-With your permission, we will obtain your credit report and then look at the various programs available to meet your needs.
+To determine how much of a loan you should qualify for, we will gather information about your current income, assets, and debt obligations.
+Then, with your permission, we will obtain your credit report and then look at the various programs available to meet your needs.

+A mortgage pre-qualification helps buyers visualize how much they can afford to spend on a home.
 A pre-qualification letter, however, is not a commitment to lend you money.
-It is an estimate of what a lender will most likely lend you based on the limited information provided.
+Instead, it estimates what a lender will most likely lend you based on the limited information provided.

-In order to get a pre-approval, additional information will be required.
-At that point, you will complete a mortgage application, which will provide information about your employment, assets, bank records, credit card debts, and other financial history.
-Our loan consultants will walk you through the process of completing the loan application.
-We will examine this information along with the other data provided in the pre-qualification phase to help you assess what loan options are best for you.
-We will then submit your application to a lender, who will determine for what amount you will be approved.
+For a mortgage pre-approval, additional information will be required.
+At this point, you will complete a mortgage application, which will provide information about your employment, assets, bank records, credit card debts, and other financial history.
+The lender completes this process, who assesses the information given, determining what loan options are best for you.

 A pre-approval letter is not binding on the lender; it is subject to an appraisal of the home you wish to purchase and certain other conditions.
-If your financial situation changes (e.g. you lose your job), interest rates rise or a specified expiration date passes, your lender must review your situation and recalculate your mortgage amount accordingly.
+For example, if your financial situation changes (e.g., you lose your job), interest rates rise, or a specified expiration date passes, your lender must review your situation and recalculate your mortgage amount accordingly.